-Former students, who are not currently enrolled at the University, please contact Patricia Malone, 502-852-6843,or by email, for information on available payment plans.
+Former students, who are not currently enrolled at the University, please contact us by phone 502-852-6843, or by email, for information on available payment plans.

 Payment Due Dates are determined by the student’s initial registration date.
 The Amount Due by the noted Due Date is the Total Tuition and Fees (including housing and dining) LESS the student’s Anticipated Financial Aid award.